ManishSnowflakes/Manish-khobragade/README.md

-Updating your personal README to reflect your latest accomplishments, goals, and expertise is a great idea.
-Here’s an enhanced version that aligns with your expertise and helps you stand out in the AI-ML and IT community:

----

 # **Hi there, I'm Manish Khobragade 👋**

 **AI-ML Solution Architect | Innovator | Researcher | IT Engineer | Entrepreneur | GPT & LLM Specialist | DSA Expert | Full Stack Developer | Deployment Strategist**